Catholic Standard El Pregonero

 Students began attending classes in the new Conway School of Nursing building at The Catholic University of America in August 2024.
 The state-of-the-art facility includes classrooms, labs, simulation and clinical learning spaces and study areas equipped with high-tech features to train nursing students.
 (Photos by Patrick Ryan/The Catholic University of America)

-The Conway School of Nursing – which began training nursing students in 1933 – now has 375 undergraduate students working toward a bachelor of science degree in nursing, and 87 graduate students pursuing either master of science or doctorate degrees in nursing.
-Students in the nursing programs gain clinical experience in health care facilities in the Washington area, and the nursing school offers a Spanish for Healthcare program to serve that growing community.
+The Conway School of Nursing – which began educating nursing students in 1933 – now has 375 undergraduate students working toward a bachelor of science degree in nursing, and 87 graduate students pursuing either master of science degrees in nursing or doctor of nursing practice or doctor of philosophy degrees.
+Students in the undergraduate nursing programs take classes onsite and gain clinical experience in health care facilities in the Washington area, while graduate students study online from across the United States and come to campus for onsite experiences.
+The nursing school offers a Spanish for Healthcare program to serve that growing community.

 “We are just so blessed to have this level of technology and this amount of space,” Dean Nolan said.